Is There A Place?

 Almaas’ poetic language about love is stabilizing and evocative.

-I love my kids and all that is true.
-But the love I'm talking about is the actual syrup.
-That flows from God's heart, the syrup that liberate the sweet syrup of goodness.
+A.H.
+Almaas: What I''m talking about is the actual syrup that flows from God's heart, the syrup that liberates, the sweet syrup of goodness.
 So you could experience it in its beingness and its fullness.
 As a substantiality that is a glowing.
 And giving and dynamic substantiality when I say substantiality, you don't just feel an energy or emotion, you feel something filling your heart, filling your soul, filling it to the brim, filling it with something that is nourishing.

 So we need to know what love is, and not deceive ourselves that we know love because we love somebody, we might yet not know where this loving somebody comes from.
 It comes from the essence of love, which for us to know love, we need to know the essence of love, which is the beingness of love, the ontology of love, which is God's love.